Applying for Housing is a Quick and Easy Process

 - Erasmus exchange students: Unfortunately, Erasmus exchange students are not eligible for College housing.
 On request, help can be given in finding alternative accommodation.

 In the case of a medical condition you will need to provide medical evidence signed and dated within three months of the date of your application.
 This evidence has to be written in English and provided by a doctor or other medical professional, such as a specialist.
-The evidence must be submitted within seven days of making your application.
+The evidence must be submitted within 14 days of making your application.
 Unless you are a first year international student applying to study at Queen Mary this evidence must come from a medical practitioner based in the UK.
 All applications with the necessary supporting literature will then be passed to the Disability and Dyslexia Service (Student Services) for an assessment.
 For further information go to Disability and Dyslexia Service

-At the present time the University does not ‘guarantee’ any accommodation to any group of students.
+At the present time the University ‘does not guarantee’ any accommodation to any group of students.

 Room allocations for successful applicants are made during the period July to September.

-- If we are successful in obtaining a place in halls, you will be sent an email giving you instructions on how to view and accept this offer via the online accommodation system.
+- If you are successful in obtaining a place in halls, you will be sent an email giving you instructions on how to view and accept this offer via the online accommodation system.
 You are advised to check the email address you gave us on a regular basis to see if you have been made an offer of housing, missed deadlines may result in you losing your room allocation.
 It is advisable to store our email address firstname.lastname@example.org in your contacts list to prevent these emails being treated as spam.

 - If you are unsuccessful in obtaining a place in halls, you will be given further information on how the waiting list for halls operates, or if required, help finding alternative accommodation.